 Diagnosis: Soar

 Part of the cognition series.
-See also: Prescription: Soar.
+See also: SOAP Notes: Soar and Prescription: Soar.

 Soar is among the most ambitious artifacts in computer science.
 Where most AI research optimizes a single capability, John Laird and his collaborators spent forty years building the whole mind, taking Allen Newell’s challenge literally (Laird, 2022, §intro).
-The result is an architecture of extraordinary internal coherence.
 Every module earns its place, every mechanism connects through a single central hub, and the decision cycle stages parallel rule firing into sequential action.
+Soar works.

-The diagnosis is based on Laird’s 2022 introduction, the Gentle Introduction (Lehman, Laird, & Rosenbloom, 2006), and correspondence with Laird.
+The diagnosis is based on Laird’s 2022 introduction, the Gentle Introduction (Lehman, Laird, & Rosenbloom, 2006), Derbinsky & Laird (2013) on forgetting in Soar, the open-source implementation and its manual, and correspondence with Laird.

 Observations

-Soar is not one pipeline.
-It is a set of interacting task-independent modules (§1, p.2).
-Figure 1 of Laird (2022) shows the structure: four memories (Procedural, Semantic, Episodic, Symbolic Working Memory), four learning modules (Chunking, RL, Semantic Learning, Episodic Learning), three processing components (Preference Memory, Decision Procedure, Operator selection), the Spatial-Visual System, and Embodiment (Perception, Motor).
+Soar is a set of interacting task-independent modules, as opposed to a single pipeline (§1, p.2).
+Figure 1 of Laird (2022) shows the structure: five memories (Procedural, Semantic, Episodic, Symbolic Working Memory, Perceptual LT Memory), a Preference Memory buffer between elaboration and the decision procedure, four learning modules (Chunking, RL, Semantic Learning, Episodic Learning), the Decision Procedure, the Spatial-Visual System, and Embodiment (Perception, Motor).

-Each module has its own internal pipeline: input, working memory, elaboration, selection, output, and learning.
+Each module has its own knowledge representation, retrieval mechanism, and learning method (Figure 6, §9.2, p.17).
 The decision cycle is the top-level pipeline that orchestrates them.
 Diagnosing Soar means diagnosing each module individually.

 What Soar gets right

 The decision cycle stages elaboration before selection.
 Elaboration rules fire in causally dependent waves: situation elaboration, then operator proposal, then operator evaluation (§2.2, p.5).
-The decision procedure processes reject preferences first; if sufficient, it stops without ranking (§2.3, p.6).
-Rejection before ranking, achieved through causal dependencies rather than separate phases.
+Evaluation rules create reject, better/worse, best/worst, and numeric preferences that determine which proposed operator should be selected (§2.2.3, p.6).
+The decision procedure processes these in a fixed eight-step sequence: require, collect acceptable, prohibit, reject, then better/worse, best, worst, indifferent.
+Rejection before ranking, confirmed in run_preference_semantics().

 Chunking is the cleanest learning mechanism in any cognitive architecture.
 It backtraces through the dependency chain, identifies which superstate conditions were necessary, and writes a production rule that fires directly next time (§4, p.9–10).
 Deliberation compiles into reaction.
 EBBS ensures the learned rule is correct relative to the substate reasoning and as general as possible without being over-general (§4, p.10).
 Among cognitive architectures, this is the most principled compiler.